forgetfr/learnkubernetes/syllabus/course1/README.md

 # create the PROD pod
 kubectl apply -f ~/learnkubenetes/manifests/course1/pod-prod.yaml
 ```
+The containers are based on Ubuntu and provide networks tools like *ping, ip, nmap, netstat* and a SSH server and client.

 ### Step 3 : valide the lab
 Copy the next command in the shell